formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/repos.md

 that we will be importing throughout this walk-through.
 Additionally, you will be expected to have:

  - A Form.io Account - visit [portal.form.io](https://portal.form.io) to register
- - A Phraseapp Account - visit [phraseapp.com](https://phraseapp.com/en/signup) to register
+ - A PhraseApp Account - visit [phraseapp.com](https://phraseapp.com/en/signup) to register

 Feel free to antiquate yourself with the following repositories and libraries: